symfony/symfony-docs/setup/upgrade_minor.rst

 1) Update the Symfony Library via Composer
 ------------------------------------------

-First, you need to update all Symfony packages by modifying your ``composer.json`` file to use the new version (the list of packages may vary depending on what you've installed):
+Your composer.json file should already be configured to allow your Symfony packages to be upgraded minor versions.
+But, if a package was not upgraded that should have been, check your ``composer.json`` file.

 .. code-block:: json